cpaxton/costar_stack/Readme.md

 ***Collaborative System for Task Automation and Recognition***

 This is a project by a few members of the JHU Laboratory for Computational Sensing and Robotics, namely Chris Paxton, Kel Guerin, Andrew Hundt, and Felix Jonathan.
 Our goal is to build a system which facilitates end-user instruction of industrial robots to performa a variety of different tasks.

-CoSTAR allows users to program robots to perform a wide variety of interesting tasks:
+CoSTAR allows users to program robots to perform complex tasks such as sorting, assembly, and more:

 [![Bin Example](https://img.youtube.com/vi/5GBVrD8fQcc/0.jpg)](https://youtu.be/5GBVrD8fQcc)